augcog/tai/ai_course_bot/ai_chatbot_backend/docs/local_file_api.md

-# Local File Retrieval API Documentation
+# Local File API Documentation

 ## Overview

-The Local File Retrieval API provides endpoints to access, list, and manage files stored on the server's file system.
+The Local File API provides endpoints to access, list, and visualize files stored on the server's file system.
 This API is designed to be robust, extensible, and follows modern best practices for file organization and retrieval.

+> **Important**: For authentication requirements and implementation details, please refer to the [Authentication Guide](authentication.md).

 ## Features

 - List files with filtering by directory, category, and folder
 - Retrieve files with proper mime-type detection for browser rendering
 - Automatic file categorization based on file extension and path
-- Support for hierarchical directory structure
+- Hierarchical file system visualization with customizable depth
 - Course material organization with standard folders (Lab Material, Code Script, Exams, Past Projects)

 ## Directory Structure